YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 ![chess-puzzle-image][chess-puzzle-image]
 <br/>
 <br/>
-Why a _Pattern_? - The solution to the above is to sacrifice a chess item in order to win.
-I'd call it a _Pattern_ since there are endless similar board positions that will require me to sacrifice an item in order to make a progress/win/avoid immediate lose.
+Why a _Pattern_? - The solution to to this challege is pretty easy (you can try to solve it [here][chess-puzzle]).
+I'd call it a _Pattern_ since there are tons of similar chess challenges that will require using the same way of thinking.

 * Reading Code
 <br/>